 The export of radioactive materials may require a separate CNSC Export licence.
-The Permit Holder must contact the U of T SRSO at least one month before the intended export.
+The Permit Holder must contact the U of T DRSO at least one month before the intended export.

 All records referring to the transfer off campus, export, packaging and transportation of radioactive materials must be kept in the permit files.

 Failure to adhere to this requirement will be cause for action under the UTRPA Policy on Disciplinary Action and may lead to revocation of the permit.

 The CNSC requires that all persons working with radioactive material obtain training in the safe handling of radioactive material prior to beginning work with the radioactive material.

 - basic radiation physics and radiation units,

 - principles of radiation protection,

 - biological risks associated with exposure to ionizing radiation,

 - principles of radiation measurements and functioning of radiation instruments,